peterbell215/CFSM/README.md

 fsm = Telephone.new( :fsm_name)     # create an instance of the Telephone FSM
 CFSM.run                            # Start the state machine system running
 ```
 This clearly shows how to specify a simple state machine.
 The first defined state is the initial state of the FSM.
 In our case the state ```:nothing_happening```.
 States are always symbols.

 State machines need to be created in the same way as any other object.
 This allows the same state machine to be used multiple times in a program.
 For example, we can choose to create multiple phones.
 When invoking the constructor, we can pass a name either as a symbol or a string.
 If no name is passed, then the code reference is used as the name.

-Once all the state machines have been instantiated, then the system is started with the ```CFSM.run``` instruction.
+Once, all the state machines have been instantiated, then the system is started with the ```CFSM.run``` instruction.
 Normally, the state machine system executes asynchronously in its own thread.
 This allows other threads to run that create the external events.

 ## Events